Sassari: Sport

-Palasport Roberta Serradimigni is the biggest indoor arena in Sardinia for capacity.
+Palasport Roberta Serradimigni is the biggest indoor arena in Sardinia by capacity.

 Football

 The city of Sassari has U.S.D.
 Latte Dolce, the Torres Calcio Femminile that won seven Serie A titles, eight Coppa Italia, seven Supercoppa Italiana and two Italy Women's Cup.
 The main football team is S.E.F.
 Torres 1903 who won the two Serie C2 in 1986–87 and 1999–00.
-The club is also famous for lanching players like Gianfranco Zola, Pietro Paolo Virdis, Antonello Cuccureddu, Comunardo Niccolai, Theofilos Karasavvidis, Walter Mazzarri.
+The club is also famous for launching players like Gianfranco Zola, Pietro Paolo Virdis, Antonello Cuccureddu, Comunardo Niccolai, Theofilos Karasavvidis, Walter Mazzarri.

 Basketball

 Sassari has the main basketball team that Dinamo Sassari in the 2014–15 won Italian League, the club won also the Italian Cup in 2014 and 2015 and the Italian Supercup in 2014 and 2019. in 2018–19 the club won the FIBA Europe Cup.